-We know of six cases: one involving a teacher at an elementary school and the other four at colleges and universities around the country.
-(The CPRC earlier report on the revocation rate data for college age permit holders is available here.)
+We know of seven cases: one involving a teacher at an elementary school and the other six at colleges and universities around the country.
+(The CPRC earlier report on the revocation rate data for college-age permit holders is available here.)

 The Associated Press has this story from 2014: